abr/abr_jaco2/README.rst

 2) All of the required information about an arm model is kept in that arm's config file.
 More information on the formatting of the config can be found in the ABR_Control repo's README.
-Here we provide a configuration file for the physical Kinova Jaco2 (as opposed to the VREP model config file provided in the ABR_Control repo), based off of SolidWorks CAD files and empirical tuning.
+Here we provide a configuration file for the physical Kinova Jaco2 (as opposed to the VREP and Mujoco model config file provided in the ABR_Control repo), based off of SolidWorks CAD files and empirical tuning.

 3) The ABR_Control library provides implementations of controllers and path planners that can be used on the Jaco2, with examples provided in this repo.